fedef17/ClimTools/README.md

 In alternative, you might just open the file compile_py3.sh and copy and run each command in shell.
 This operation will create two binary libraries *ctool.so* and *ctp.so* in your ClimTools folder.

-These libraries only are needed by the function ctl.clusters_sig() and by ctl.Kmeans_clustering() when set to algorithm 'molteni' (which is not the default).
-If you are not using this functions, you might avoid compiling the fortran code.

 ### Usage